-The friendly local operators will be missed in Semi-
+The friendly local operators will be missed in Seminole.

-Our first view of the Pacific was at Ventura.
-The first ship, seen 10 minutes later.
-The surfers are surfing, the fishermen are fishing and it is our breakfast time!
-The many flowers, the early start, the ocean drive and the citrus groves makes breakfast worth eating.
-Highway 101 is a nice drive, but can you imagine Odessa and Lubbock being connected through Seminole with a four lane highway and then AL'S TRANSMISSION & GEAR CO.
-Stock for ALL Makes and Models with Standard Transmissions -- For CARS, TRUCKS And PICK-UPS.....
-If we don't have what you need, one can be rebuilt out of your OLD UNIT.....
-FAST SERVICE & REASONABLE RATES Owned & Operated by AL ABSHIER 617 SW 5th 758-3383 CALL YOUR NEWS 8-3003 FREE WEEKEND AT SIX FLAGS OVER TEXAS Registerat O. H. HEARNE & SONS Drawing will be June 30 An era gives way to progress--Thanks girls, but we are proud of the new and efficient change for our area.
-City Bakery PI 8-5106 No.Side of Square
+AL'S TRANSMISSION & GEAR CO.
+Stock for A L L Makes and Models with Standard Transmissions-- For CARS, TRUCKS And PICK-UPS.....
+If we don't have what you need, one can be rebuilt out of your OLD UNIT.
+FAST SERVICE & REASONABLE RATES Owned & Operated by A L A BSHIER 617 SW 5th 758-3383 apologize to the 4-H Horse Riding Club for an article which appeared last week.
+It was stated that Johnny Clanton received the award.
+Johnny accepted the award for the entire group.
+We apologize and wish you continued success.
+CALL YOUR NEWS 8-3003 FREE WEEKEND A T SIX FLAGS OVER TEXAS Register at O. H. HEARNE & SONS Drawing will be June 30.
+An era gives way to progress--Thanks girls, but we are proud of the new and efficient change for our area.